gkotian/gkotian.github.io/travels/_posts/2010-06-15-power-adaptor-reunion.md

 title: Power adaptor reunion
 categories:
 - Colombia
-excerpt: My hostel in Popayan had found someone headed to Cali, and they had agreed to take what I really really hoped was my power adaptor with them.
-I had been given a name - Vanessa - along with the name of the hostel where she would be staying.
 ---

 My hostel in Popayan had found someone headed to Cali, and they had agreed to